Why is cholesterol dangerous?

 Your body needs thyroid hormones to make cholesterol and to get rid of the cholesterol it doesn’t need.
 When thyroid hormone levels are low (hypothyroidism), your body doesn’t break down and remove LDL cholesterol as efficiently as usual.
 LDL cholesterol can then build up in your blood.

-Thyroid hormone levels don’t have to be very high to increase cholesterol.
+Thyroid hormone levels don’t have to be very low to increase cholesterol.
 Even people with mildly low thyroid levels, called subclinical hypothyroidism, can have higher than normal LDL cholesterol.
-A study in The Journal of Clinical Endocrinology and Metabolism (JCEM) found that high TSH levels alone can directly raise cholesterol levels, even if thyroid hormone levels aren’t high.
+A 2012 study found that high TSH levels alone can directly raise cholesterol levels, even if thyroid hormone levels aren’t low.

 Hyperthyroidism has the opposite effect on cholesterol.
 It causes cholesterol levels to drop to abnormally low levels.